wjrforcyber/SynArchive/README.md

 # SynArchive

 This repo will archive some of the old synthesis tools.
 The "build-from-source" is verified by me myself and will have a docker image provided.
-For those who are also requiring method of manually build/modify the source, just pull the archived image.
+For those who are also requiring methods of manually build/modify the source, just pull the archived image.

 ## Why this
 Although ABC contains most of the SOTA method.
 Classic tools might still be useful as a reference for implementation of algorithms.